qrider71/PolyDev/README.md

 and stable framework and software components.

 ## F#
-F# is mainly a functional software derived from the ML family.
+F# is mainly a functional programming language derived from the ML family.

 # How to use this playground online